 Delectable cuisine and fine wine go together.
 In fact, in European culture, you rarely have one without the other.
 Wine is meant to enhance the flavors of the dishes served and your enjoyment of them.
 Given the right wine, the entire evening becomes exponentially better.
 Why?
 Because let’s face it: if you have to choose between having a mediocre meal with a great bottle of wine or an excellent meal with just ok wine, which are you going to choose?
 Great wine, of course.
 Wine can actually enhance the flavor of your food but that doesn’t work the other way around.

 Many of Dallas’ top restaurants are also purveyors of extraordinary wine.
 So where do you go when you have the urge for delicious food accompanied by an exquisite wine?
 With the help of several Dallas sommeliers, I’ve curated this list.
-From Old World to New World style, by the glass or by the bottle, casual or elegant, the best wine lists can be found among these top Dallas restaurants.
+From Old World to New World style, by the glass or by the bottle, casual or elegant, the best wine in Dallas can be found among these top Dallas restaurants.

 Fearing’s at the Ritz Carlton

 Dallas, Tx.
 75201

 Owner Dean Fearing has built his reputation on nothing but the best in food and wine.
 Appropriately, the wine list at Fearing’s is regarded as one of the best in the city.
 Fearing’s employs two full-time sommeliers and offers an extensive list of small production wines across a wide price point.

 Wine director Paul Botamer has been a member of teams which have been recognized with the Wine Spectator Grand Award, AAA Five-Diamond Award, nomination for the James Beard Foundation’s award for Best Wine Service in the Country in 2001, 2003 and 2004, and a No. 1 Hotel Dining ranking for Fearing’s by the prestigious Zagat Survey.